 Tree Malus transitoria [Cutleaf Flowering Crabapple] The Flowering Crabapple is a popular small ornamental tree with an extremely showy flower display in the spring.
-Malus transitoria has deeply cut (and occassionally entire) foliage.
+Malus transitoria has deeply cut (and occasionally entire) foliage.
 Tends to flower and fruit in alternate years.
 Well-drained heavy loam soils and full sun promote best growth.
 Can be susceptible to many pests and diseases, including apple scab, fireblight, Japanese beetles, leaf spot, rust, and powdery mildew.
 Many tend to look ragged at the end of the…

 Tree Malus transitoria 'Schmidtcutleaf' [sold as Golden Raindrops®] [Golden Raindrops Cutleaf Flowering Crabapple] The Flowering Crabapple is a popular small ornamental tree with an extremely showy flower display in the spring.
 This variant is an excellent selection that has high resistance to Japanese beetles, apple scab, mildew, and cedar apple rust. but is susceptible to fireblight.
 Tends to flower and fruit in alternate years.
 Well-drained heavy loam soils and full sun promote best growth.